dreesq/serpent/docs/actions/usage.md

 ### Input

-The input object defines the structure an action expects and also allows, double side validation if using the client library.
+The input object defines the input structure an action expects and also allows, double side validation if using the client library.
 More on the input plugin may be read in [the plugins page](/plugins/input).

 Here's a basic example of action containing input structure: